huggingface/blog/annotated-diffusion.md

 In other words:
 * we take a random sample $\mathbf{x}_0$ from the real unknown and possibily complex data distribution $q(\mathbf{x}_0)$
 * we sample a noise level $t$ uniformally between $1$ and $T$ (i.e., a random time step)
-* we sample some noise from a Gaussian distribution and corrupt the input by this noise at level $t$
+* we sample some noise from a Gaussian distribution and corrupt the input by this noise at level $t$ (using the nice property defined above)
 * the neural network is trained to predict this noise based on the corruped image $\mathbf{x}_t$ (i.e. noise applied on $\mathbf{x}_0$ based on known schedule $\beta_t$)

 In reality, all of this is done on batches of data (as one uses stochastic gradient descent to optimize neural networks).